 The acerola is native to different regions of Central and South America.
 Plant researchers suspect the Mexican peninsula Yucatán as the exact place of origin.
 Nowadays the tree is found in many tropical and subtropical areas.

-The most important cultivation areas of the plant are in Brazil, Mexico, Guatemala, Panama, Florida and Jamaica.
-The name Acerola comes from the Spanish conquerors, who believed they recognized relatives of the sweet cherry varieties of Europe in the exotic fruits from the New World.
+The most important cultivation areas of the plant are in Brazil, Mexico, Guatemala, Panama, Florida, and Jamaica.
+The name Acerola comes from the Spanish conquerors, who believed they recognised relatives of the sweet cherry varieties of Europe in the exotic fruits from the New World.
 Despite the external similarity, the acerola is not related to our local cherries.

 It was only in the middle of the 20th century that scientists became aware of the nondescript fruit.
 During a jungle expedition, South American researchers discovered the bright red fruits and determined the content of vitamin C. In the meantime, the most important bioactive substances of acerola have been detected.

 Acerola as a dietary supplement

 For centuries, the mysterious sea sickness scurvy took out entire ship crews until the cause was accidentally discovered in 1907: a pronounced vitamin C deficiency.
 In 1926, the Hungarian doctor and biochemist Albert Szent-Györgyi isolated vitamin C from various tissue and plant extracts, for which he was awarded the Nobel Prize in 1937.